arumuganainar73/web-worker/README.md

 # web-worker
 Bucket sort in a big array with and without web worker

-# How to run
-open index.html and choose the buttons to test web worker [demo](https://web-worker-ff594.firebaseapp.com/)

 # Author
-A demo of HTML5 Web Worker, looping a big array and implement bucket sort to the formed array by [saleemmalikraja](https://github.com/saleemmalikraja).
+A demo of HTML5 Web Worker, looping a big array and implement bucket sort to the formed array by [saleemmalikraja](https://medium.com/@saleemmalikraja).

 # Bucket Sort Pseudo Code